-Your code will be compiled with GCC and run and tested on Wilkes.
-Your score will be computed out of a maximum of 50 points based on the following distribution:
+Your code will be compiled with GCC and run and tested on one of the class machines.
+Your score will be computed out of a maximum of 75 points based on the following distribution:

-- 40 Correctness of code running on Wilkes. - 7.5 Performance of code, based on number of operators used in each function. - 2.5 Style points, based on your instructor's subjective evaluation of the quality of your solutions and your comments.
+- 40 Correctness of code running on one of the class machines. - 30 Performance of code, based on number of operators used in each function. - 5 Style points, based on your instructor's subjective evaluation of the quality of your solutions and your comments.